-Cocktail attire for men is not the easiest thing to pin down.
+Cocktail attire for men is has no strict definition but this also opens up a variety of opportunities.
 A dress code reserved specifically for festive occasions, it’s less formal than black tie, but more fashion-forward than a simple business suit.

-Nevertheless, the following guide will help you prepare for a cocktail dress code.
-You’ll soon know whether you’re in need of a shopping spree or already well-equipped.
+Nevertheless, the following guide will help you prepare for a cocktail dress code so you can make sure that you get it right.
+You’ll soon know whether you’re in need of a shopping spree or already well-equipped:

 See All Our Suits Content!